cdkini/fetch-takehome/README.md

 If you're pressed for time and just want to check the API's functionality, look at the instructions below.

-If you have more time and want to dive into the architecture, please see [my thoughts](./ARCHITECTURE.md).
+If you have more time and want to dive into the architecture, please see the architecture notes at the end of this README.

 ## Usage